 Understand the career pathways a Digital Marketer can progress towards.

 Digital Marketing Team Structures and Organisation Charts

 Digital marketing transformation is the shift from a more traditional marketing approach to a digital-first mindset.
-Traditional brick and mortar businesses to multinational corporations are adopting digital team structures in efforts to optimize marketing spend and improve marketing ROI through developing and implementing effective digital marketing strategies.
+Traditional brick-and-mortar businesses and multinational corporations are adopting digital team structures to optimise marketing spend and improve marketing ROI through developing and implementing effective digital marketing strategies.

-Even companies who have been outsourcing their digital marketing campaigns have started to reallocate their budgets to train and equip new and existing marketing employees with digital marketing skills.
+Even companies that have been outsourcing their digital marketing campaigns have started to reallocate their budgets to train and equip new and existing marketing employees with digital marketing skills.

 A digital marketing team consists of several digital channel specialists, led by a VP/Head of Digital or Digital Marketing Director.
 Digital specialists may include SEO Specialists, Social Media Managers, and Performance Marketing Specialists.
 Lead roles may include Chief Digital Officers, Digital Marketing Directors, and Digital Marketing Managers.

 In larger organisations, the digital team may function as a separate department from the traditional marketing team, with the digital lead reporting to the Head of Marketing.
 Teams may also be structured by the following models: